EndoUFM: Utilizing Foundation Models for Monocular depth estimation of endoscopic images: Experiments

 \subsection{Implementation details}

-We train all the models end-to-end using PyTorch \cite{paszke2019pytorch} and the Adam optimizer \cite{Kingma2014AdamAM} with $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
-Our model is trained for 30 epochs on a GeForce A100 GPU with a batch size of 8.
+All the models are trained end-to-end using PyTorch \cite{paszke2019pytorch} and the Adam optimizer \cite{Kingma2014AdamAM} with $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
+The proposed model is trained for 30 epochs on a GeForce A100 GPU with a batch size of 8.
 For training on the SCARED dataset, the initial learning rate is set to $1 \times 10^{-4}$ and is multiplied by a scale factor of 0.1 after 10 epochs.
-In our experiments, the rank for RVLoRA is set to 4, the loss weights $L_{ds}$, $L_{a}$, $L_{ms}$ and $L_{mes}$ are set to 0.2, 0.2, 1, and 0.003, respectively.
+In the experiments, the rank for RVLoRA is set to 4, the loss weights $L_{ds}$, $L_{a}$, $L_{ms}$ and $L_{mes}$ are set to 0.2, 0.2, 1, and 0.003, respectively.
 When training on the Hamlyn dataset, the initial learning rate is adjusted to $5 \times 10^{-5}$, and $L_{mes}$ is set to 0.006.
 All other hyperparameters remain consistent with the SCARED dataset training.

-\subsection{Comparison Experiments}
+\subsection{Comparison experiments}

-We compare our method with six leading unsupervised monocular depth estimation methods, i.e., Monodepth2 \cite{godard2019digging}, AF-SfMLearner \cite{shao2022self}, IID-SfMLearner \cite{li2024image}, Depth Anything \cite{yang2024depth}, EndoDAC \cite{cui2024endodac}, and MonoPCC \cite{wang2025monopcc}.
-The first three methods and EndoDAC were retrained using their publicly released codes, the methods Depth Anything and MonoPCC were tested using the trained model provided by the authors.
-Their performance was compared with that of our proposed method on the same test dataset.
+The proposed method was compared with six leading unsupervised monocular depth estimation methods, i.e., Monodepth2 \cite{godard2019digging}, AF-SfMLearner \cite{shao2022self}, IID-SfMLearner \cite{li2024image}, Depth Anything Model \cite{yang2024depth}, EndoDAC \cite{cui2024endodac}, and MonoPCC \cite{wang2025monopcc}.
+For a fair comparison, all methods were evaluated using the same input image resolution and an identical data preprocessing pipeline.
+The methods Monodepth2 and IID-SfMLearner were retrained using their publicly released codes, while the other methods were tested using the trained model provided by the authors.
+All compared methods share an identical training dataset configuration and their performance was compared on the same test dataset.
+The average results over three independent runs were reported to ensure a more stable and reliable evaluation.